log0div0/coro/README.md

 Where method `readSome` should throw an exception if an error occur.

-## What's a solution?
+## What's the solution?

 The solution is well known, it's coroutines.
 The question is how usable the realization can be.
 The main goal of this realization is the most clear code.

 ## Example

-This is the code of single thread and **asynchronous** tcp echo server (it's mean it can process multiple sessions simultaneously):
+This is the code of **asynchronous** tcp echo server (it's mean it can process multiple sessions simultaneously):

 ```
 TcpServer server(endpoint);